wjhrdy/timex-datalink-caldav/README.md

 The device is a serial device that flashes an led when it receives data.
 On Linux, this is usually `/dev/tty*`.
 On macOS, this is usually `$(ls /dev/tty.usbmodem* | head -n 1)`.
 On Windows, this is usually `COM1`.

-If you want to use this, I highly recommend pairing it with the Raspberry Pi Pico and [this project](https://github.com/famiclone6502/DIY_Datalink_Adapter).
+If you want to use this, I highly recommend pairing it with the Raspberry Pi Pico and [this project](https://github.com/famiclone6502/DIY_Datalink_Adapter) or [this one](https://github.com/synthead/timex-datalink-arduino).
 It is the cheapest and easiest way to get a serial device that works with the Timex Datalink watch.

 ## Notes